cnr-isti-vclab/TagLab/README.md

 self.export_dir = "...\\MyFolderName\\MyExportFolder
 ```

-##_Download the network weights http://vcg.isti.cnr.it/~cignoni/LabelLab/dextr_corals.pth and save the .pth file in the 'model' folder _
+##_Download the network weights http://vcg.isti.cnr.it/~cignoni/LabelLab/dextr_corals.pth and save the .pth file in the 'models' folder _

 To add/delete a label name or change a RGB value go to Labels.py file and edit the dictionary: self.LABELS_LIST.
 To lauch the tool simply launch LabelLab.py.